tlsfuzzer/python-ecdsa/README.md

 ## Dependencies

 This library uses only Python and the 'six' package.
-It is compatible with Python 2.6, 2.7 and 3.3+.
-It also supports execution on the alternative implementations like pypy and pypy3.
+It is compatible with Python 2.6, 2.7, and 3.3+.
+It also supports execution on alternative implementations like pypy and pypy3.

 If `gmpy2` or `gmpy` is installed, they will be used for faster arithmetic.